-We maintain an asset retirement obligation associated with a leased facility in Kent, Washington.
-We have estimated our future cash flows associated with this asset retirement obligation and recorded an asset and corresponding liability.
-We are depreciating the asset and accreting the liability over a seven-year term, to culminate in an asset retirement obligation of \$2.3 million as of February 2025, which is located in Other Liabilities on the Consolidated Balance Sheets.
+We maintain asset retirement obligations associated with leased facilities primarily in the U.K. We have estimated our future cash flows associated with this asset retirement obligation and recorded an asset and corresponding liability.
+We are depreciating the assets and accreting the liabilities over the terms of the corresponding leases and have included an asset retirement obligation of \$3.7 million in Other Liabilities on the Consolidated Balance Sheet.